 Raw materials are systematically evaluated within Sika to identify potential risks and to determine relevant measures, such as maintaining safety stocks, and/or securing long-term supply contracts.
-2019 saw the successful execution of an improved risk management process, allowing the company to better identify potential risks and secure well-structured mitigation practices.
-Sika continues to use this risk management process stringently to ensure any potential impact on the company and its customers are mitigated.
+Despite the unusual circumstances as a result of COVID-19, 2020 again saw a successful execution of Sika’s risk management process, allowing the company to better identify potential risks and secure well-structured mitigation practices.
+Sika continues to use this risk management process stringently to ensure any potential impacts on the company and its customers are mitigated.

 Sika sets defined standards for risk provisions that are binding for its production and logistics operations.
-These standards form part of the Group-wide “Sika Corporate Management System” and determine minimal requirements and best practices; for example processes and guidelines in the areas of safety, health, environment, quality, sourcing, manufacturing, and logistics.
+These standards form part of the Group-wide “Sika Corporate Management System” and determine minimal requirements and best practices; for example, processes and guidelines in the areas of safety, health, environment, quality, sourcing, manufacturing, and logistics.
 The “Sika Corporate Management System” is accessible to all employees of the Sika Group.
 Together with the local regulatory requirements, these standards are subsequently documented in individually maintained Sika management systems of the local Sika companies.
-Additionally, Sika production companies are certified to ISO 9001:2015 (quality management) and ISO 14001:2015 (environmental protection), and many also to ISO 45001:2018 (occupational health and safety management) and IATF 16949:2016 (automotive quality management).
+Additionally, Sika production companies are certified to ISO 9001:2015 (quality management), ISO 14001:2015 (environmental protection), ISO 45001:2018 (occupational health and safety management) and IATF 16949:2016 (automotive quality management).
 A growing number of larger facilities are also certified to ISO 50001:2018 (energy management).
+The current certification status of individual Group companies is shown on page 150 et seq. of this report.

 Audits and inspections are core elements of Sika’s comprehensive management system.
 They provide management at Group, regional, and local company levels with a regular, independent assessment of compliance with official requirements, as well as with Sika’s internal risk management guidelines and principles.
 These audits and inspections ensure the effectiveness of processes and related controls.
-Quality, environment, health, safety, property loss prevention and business interruption, product development and technology, legal matters, application risks, IT security, suppliers, and product performance are all subject to audit.
-In 2019, Sika conducted 181 centrally documented audits throughout the organization.
+Quality, environment, health, safety, sustainability, property loss prevention and business interruption, product development and technology, legal matters, application risks, IT security, suppliers, and product performance are all subject to audit.
+In 2020, Sika conducted 135 centrally documented audits throughout the organization.